Battle rages in W.Va. over control of public school policy

 The Hope Scholarship Program, the school choice initiative that the state Supreme Court affirmed, offers families $4,300 a year in state money for each child they move out of public school and into private education or homeschooling.

 Jason Huffman, West Virginia director for Americans for Prosperity, a conservative advocacy group that supports Amendment 4, said the people of West Virginia have made it clear they want more alternatives to public education by electing representatives who support them.
 But education decisions in West Virginia, he said, are being influenced by outside groups including unions, “largely political organizations” that push their own agenda — one he feels flies in the face of what voters want.
-Americans For Prosperity is funded by Koch Industries.
+Americans for Prosperity is supported by Charles Koch, chairman and CEO of Koch Industries.

 Senate Education Committee Chairwoman Amy Grady said she hopes putting the board of education under legislative control will encourage better communication.

-Note: This story was first published on Oct.
-22. It was updated on Oct.
-24 to make clear that Americans for Prosperity is supported by Charles Koch, chairman and CEO of Koch Industries.